Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 and that's just a few things that I think will be really useful in most applications, there's much more which can all be found [here](https://svelte.dev/examples).

-Thanks for reading and if you have any questions you can use the following Github thread to discuss the article: https://github.com/Pjaerr/Svelte-Data-Vis-Premier-League/issues/2
+Thanks for reading and if you have any questions you can use the Github thread to discuss the article: https://github.com/Pjaerr/Svelte-Data-Vis-Premier-League/issues/2